Architecture and requirements

 Document Covers

-Web Layer Raw-WAI front door: routing and multi-ecosystem mounts, the control/data-plane split, streaming, middleware, and graceful shutdown.
+Web layer Raw-WAI front door: routing, mounts, the capability manifest, the control/data-plane split, streaming, and graceful shutdown.

-Rules Engine & Responses Deny-by-default evaluation, the rule tiers, the CVE subsystem, and denial responses.
+Rules engine and responses Deny-by-default evaluation, the rule tiers, the CVE subsystem, and denial responses.

-Cloud Backends & Mirroring The mirror queue and the two cloud handles (MirrorQueue, CredentialProvider); AWS and GCP.
+Cloud backends and mirroring The mirror queue and the two cloud handles (MirrorQueue, CredentialProvider); AWS today, GCP planned.

-Configuration & Authentication Environment config, outbound registry credentials, and inbound client auth.
+Configuration and authentication Environment config, outbound registry credentials, and inbound client auth.

-Security Invariants Outbound-request and input-validation defences, canonicalisation, the host allowlist, internal-range blocking, response bounds.
+Security invariants Outbound-request and input-validation defences: canonicalisation, the host allowlist, internal-range blocking, and response bounds.

 Observability Opt-in OpenTelemetry/OTLP tracing and metrics; Datadog optional.

-Release & Supply-Chain Operations The reproducible OCI image, the publish/attest chain (provenance + SBOM), Docker Hub tokens, and CVE and freshness scanning.
+Release and supply-chain operations The reproducible OCI image, the publish/attest chain (provenance + SBOM), and CVE and freshness scanning.